About / How to Use

 Who this is for

-It’s for funders, conveners, leaders, designers, educators, and practitioners who are less interested in polishing messages and more interested in what becomes possible when stories are gathered, held, and connected well.
+It’s for funders, conveners, evaluators, leaders, designers, educators, and practitioners who are less interested in polishing messages and more interested in what becomes possible when stories are gathered, held, and connected well.

 Systems storytelling treats storytelling as both a process and an outcome: a way to bring people into relationship, surface patterns and power, and make sense of complexity together—and a way to produce narratives that feel shared, credible, and alive to the people inside the system.